PhantomChain/docs/docs/guidebook/core/transaction-lifecycle.md

 ## Receive and Validate at Node

-Transactions are received at the POST `transactions` endpoint of the Public API corresponding to your version of ARK (we assume v2 in this chapter).
+Transactions are received at the POST `transactions` endpoint of the Public API corresponding to your version of Phantom (we assume v2 in this chapter).

 Before interacting with Phantom Core internals in any way, all requests are first validated by the API endpoint schema.
 Each endpoint schema defines the structure that requests to that endpoint should conform to.
 All Client SDKs create API requests to conform to this standard, so following the SDK guidelines will typically result in your transaction passing validation.